-Last week we conducted a webinar – “Breaking the Form Barrier – Evolution of LTE & Enterprise Femtocells” – that generated a lot of incisive questions about the implementation challenges and solutions for next generation femtocells.
-We received more questions than we were able to answer in the time we, so the Aricent experts that led the webinar, Sanjiv Kapur and Siddhartha Bhakta, have gone through the unanswered ones with responses below.
+Last week we conducted a webinar – “Breaking the Form Barrier – Evolution of LTE & Enterprise Femtocells” – that generated a lot of incisive questions about the implementation challenges and solutions for next-generation femtocells.
+We received more questions than we were able to answer in the time we, so the Altran experts that led the webinar, Sanjiv Kapur and Siddhartha Bhakta, have gone through the unanswered ones with responses below.

 Q: How can interference be reduced when macrocells and femtocells need to use the same carrier?